For urgent consular assistance call

 More information:

-If you're staying longer than 4 weeks, you'll need to show proof on exit that you've had the polio vaccine or a booster within the past 12 months.
+If you're staying in Somalia for longer than 4 weeks, you'll need to show proof when you exit that you've had the polio vaccine or a booster within the past 12 months.
 If you don't, you may need to be vaccinated before leaving Somalia.

 More information: